Siege of Rome (537–538)

-The first siege of Rome during the Gothic War lasted for a year and nine days, from 2 March 537 to 12 March 538.
-East Romans were commanded by Belisarius, one of the most famous and successful Roman generals.
+The siege of Rome took place on 2 March 537 – 12 March 538 AD and it was the city's first siege during the Gothic War (535–554) between the defending Byzantine Empire's forces under the leadership of General Belisarius against a numerically superior Ostrogothic (Goths) force under King Vitiges.
 The siege was the first major encounter between the forces of the two opponents, and played a decisive role in the subsequent development of the war.